MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsClsScenario.md

 ---
 external help file:
 applicable: Lync Server 2013, Skype for Business Server 2015
-title: New-CsClsScenario
 schema: 2.0.0
 ---

 # New-CsClsScenario

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2013

 Creates a new centralized logging configuration scenario.
-A scenario represents a particular Microsoft Lync Server 2013 Preview component or situation (such as IM and presence) that administrators can enable or disable for tracing.
-This cmdlet was introduced in Lync Server 2013 Preview.

-**Below Content Applies To:** Skype for Business Server 2015

-Creates a new centralized logging configuration scenario.
-A scenario represents a particular Skype for Business Server 2015 component or situation (such as IM and presence) that administrators can enable or disable for tracing.
+A scenario represents a particular Skype for Business Server component or situation (such as IM and presence) that administrators can enable or disable for tracing.
-This cmdlet was introduced in Lync Server 2013.
+This cmdlet was introduced in Lync Server.